Doomwyte: Plot

 Bisky and Dwink are caught in their fight by the infirmary keeper Brother Torilis, who reports them to Abbot Glisam.
 While reporting to Abbot Glisam, Bisky tells him of his story.
 Samolus Fixa, a relative of Bisky's, overhears them and confirms to Glisam that there is truth in Bisky's story.
 Samolus, Bisky and Dwink dig through the Abbey records in the gatehouse, coming upon the journal of Lady Columbine (Gonff's wife), Dinny (Gonff's friend) and Gonff himself.
 All three tell a similar account of Gonff stealing the jewels and offering them to Columbine, who refuses to have them because they have seen too much evil.
 Gonff then composes riddles to the location of the jewels.

-Korvus Skurr and his smoothsnake adviser Sicariss hear and believe Griv's story.
+Korvus Skurr and his smooth snake adviser Sicariss hear and believe Griv's story.
 Thinking that the jewels are within Redwall, Korvus sends crows to kidnap a Redwaller to verify the story.
 However, a crow is killed by the hare Laird Bosie McScutta of Bowlaynee, and the others subsequently retreat.
 The Redwallers, having seen this, offer Bosie the position of Abbey Warrior, which he accepts.

 Korvus, not giving up, now sends his best warriors, the Ravenwytes.
 Led by the crow Veeku, the Ravenwytes are much more skilled (and brave) than their crow counterparts, and finally manage to capture a squirrel Dibbun.
 Fortunately Bosie comes to the rescue again, killing a Ravenwyte.
 All the Ravenwytes, except one named Tarul, flee in panic.

 Korvus then makes a pact with the giant adder Baliss, the descendant of Asmodeus from the first book in the series.
 Although Baliss is blind, his extraordinary sense of smell and touch compensate for this handicap.
 Korvus offers all his reptiles to Baliss to eat, in exchange for Baliss's services, which the adder agrees.
 Luck, however, was not on Korvus's side as Sicariss overhears and begins to distrust him.

 The party searching for the jewels, which included Bisky, Dwink, Samolus, Skipper Rorgus, Foremole Gullub Gurrpaw and Gatekeeper Umfry Spikkle, attempt to solve Gonff's riddle, which leads them to the cellar and, from there, to a tunnel.
 The tunnel eventually splits, and so does the party.
 Bisky, Rorgus and Umfry go down one, Samolus, Bosie and Dwink go down another, and Foremole Gullub stays behind to guard the rations.

 Tarul, having been starved and nearly deafened due to his hiding place near the belltower, finally sees his chance when two Dibbuns come and ring the bells.
 However, just as Tarul goes between the bells, Sister Violet comes to help and the bells squash Tarul, resulting in his death.